-'''

-repair (ivert, J_1, W_1). admitting to turn vertices into inputs in all experiments. repair (eflip, J_2, W_2). admitting network modifications by flipping edge labels. repair (pvert, J_3, W_3). admitting to turn vertices into inputs in specific experiments. repair (vflip, J_4, W_4). admitting data modifications by flipping vertex labels.
+''' repair (ivert, J_1, W_1). admitting to turn vertices into inputs in all experiments. repair (eflip, J_2, W_2). admitting network modifications by flipping edge labels. repair (pvert, J_3, W_3). admitting to turn vertices into inputs in specific experiments. repair (vflip, J_4, W_4). admitting data modifications by flipping vertex labels. '''

-'''

 While the kinds of repair referred to by ivert and eflip operate primarily on a network (in view of incompleteness or incorrectness), the ones denoted by pvert and vflip mainly address the data (which can be noisy).
 If we penalize all repair operations uniformly via $J = J_1 = J_2 = J_3 = J_4$ and $W = W_1 = W_2 = W_3 = W_4$, the instantiation of the #minimize statement in Line 33 represents ordinary cardinality-based optimization, assembled in solvers like clasp and smodels.
 However, by adding optimize (J, W, incl) as a fact, we can easily switch to inclusion-based minimization and use a disjunctive solver like claspD to solve the more complex problem.
-While our meta-programs enable such a shift of optimization criteria by means of adding just one fact, a direct disjunctive encoding of inclusion-based minimization has been provided in (Gebser et al. 2010); note that the latter is by far more involved than the basic repair encoding in Listing 5.
+While our meta-programs enable such a shift of optimization criteria by means of adding just one fact, a direct disjunctive encoding of inclusion-based minimization has been provided in (Gebser et al. 2010); note that the latter is by far more involved than the basic repair encoding in Listing 7.
 Furthermore, our meta-programming approach allows us to distinguish between different kinds of repair operations (without prioritizing them) and optimize wrt Pareto efficiency.
-To accomplish this, one only needs to pick unequal values for W_1, \dots, W_4 , where cardinality-based minimization wrt each W_i can selectively be replaced by inclusion via providing a fact optimize $(J, W_i, incl)$.
+To accomplish this, one only needs to pick unequal values for W_1, \ldots, W_4 , where cardinality-based minimization wrt each W_i can selectively be replaced by inclusion via providing a fact optimize ($J, W_i, incl$).
 Finally, we can choose to rank kinds of repair operations by providing different priority levels J_1, \ldots, J_4 .
+For instance, network repairs may be considered as "more drastic" operations than data repairs, which can be expressed by assigning levels such that $J_1 = J_2 > J_3 = J_4$.
+In fact, the kinds of admissible repair operations as well as appropriate penalties for applying them depend on the biological application and experience.
 In this respect, the flexibility gained due to meta-programming allows for deploying and comparing different optimization criteria, e.g., regarding the accuracy of resulting predictions (cf. (Gebser et al. 2010)).

 For giving an account of the practical capabilities of our meta-programming approach, we empirically compared it to the direct encoding of inclusion-based minimization in (Gebser et al. 2010).
-To this end, we ran gringo version 3.0.3 and claspD version 1.1 on 100 instances wrt three kinds of admissible repair operations, resulting in 300 runs each with our meta-programs and with the direct encoding.
+To this end, we ran gringo version 3.0.3 and claspD version 1.1 on 100 instances (random samples from real data of two biological experiments, as also used in (Gebser et al. 2010)) wrt three kinds of admissible repair operations, resulting in 300 runs each with our meta-programs and with the direct encoding.
 All runs have been performed sequentially on a machine equipped with Intel Xeon E5520 processors and 48 GB main memory under Linux, imposing a time limit of 4000 sec per run.
+(In view of moderate memory consumption, a space limit was not needed.)
 To our own surprise, more runs were completed in time with the meta-programs than with the direct encoding: 219 versus 150.4 The disadvantages of the direct encoding show that further gearing would be required to improve solving efficiency, which adds to the difficulty of furnishing a functional saturation-based encoding.
 In view of this, we conclude that our meta-programming approach to complex optimization is an eligible and viable alternative.
 However, enhancements of disjunctive ASP solvers boosting its performance would still be desirable.